Donal's Irish Adventure45 Minutes

 Per serving · estimated

-Auto-calculated from ingredients once the nutrition API is connected.
+Approximate — calculated from the ingredient list using USDA food data.
 A guide, not a medical figure.

 Keep cooking